Stevan Račić

-Stevan Račić (Стеван Рачић; born on 17 January 1984) is a Serbian professional footballer who plays as a forward for the club where he started his career, FK Hercegovac Gajdobra.
+Stevan Račić (Стеван Рачић; born on 17 January 1984) is a Serbian former professional footballer who plays as a forward.
 He has played with several Eastern European and Asian clubs during his career.

-Club career
+Career

 Born in Bačka Palanka, Račić played in a number of minor and medium size clubs in Serbia before arriving in Ivanjica in January 2006 to play with local club FK Javor Ivanjica, having won with them promotion to the Serbian SuperLiga in 2008.
 After having played his first season in the top league, he received a proposal from South Korean club Daejeon Citizen F.C. to move to the K-League in summer of 2009.
 After playing the rest of the season in the far-east, in January 2010 he returned to his previous club, FK Javor, where he will play the rest of the 2009-10 season, and help them reach a European spot in the SuperLiga.

 During 2011 he was playing with Liga Primer Indonesia club Solo FC before returning in summer 2011 to Serbia to play with SuperLiga club FK Jagodina.

 Čelik Nikšić

 After one season playing in the Serbian First League, he moved to Montenegrin First League team FK Čelik Nikšić.
-On August 26, 2012, Račić scored the fastest goal in the history of the Montenegrin First League against Mladost Podgorica only 12.25 seconds into the game's duration.
+On 26 August 2012, Račić scored the fastest goal in the history of the Montenegrin First League against Mladost Podgorica only 12.25 seconds into the game's duration.